focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 The goal of this type of rescue is to make the software stable and reliable.
 Just bulk updating all the dependencies is almost certainly going introduce novel bugs and work counter to that goal.
 It's fine to update specific and particular dependencies when you have a concrete reason to do so, but just updating things in bulk for general "hygiene" is not appropriate in this situation, and without solid unit tests, you have no indication what has continued to work, continued to be broken, been fixed, or been broken in a novel way.

-The same logic applies to updating the version of node.js itself you are using.
+The same logic applies to updating the node.js version.
 Until you have a substantial set of unit tests, it's totally in conflict with the project goals to do this.

 As you add unit tests and increase code coverage, at some point it becomes safer to make broad updates and changes.
-Exactly where that point is a is a judgement call, but I recommend being conservative here.
+Exactly where that point is at is a judgement call, but I recommend being conservative here, erring on the side of more tests.

 ## Code autoformatting tools

 I'm a huge fan of autoformatting tools (`prettier`, `eslint --fix`, etc) and they've become pretty core to how I work.
 I don't worry about formatting issues when I'm actually typing code, I just hit `cmd+f` and trust it to make the code pretty.

 However, on an existing codebase that has not been using an autoformatter, I recommend caution.
 I would wait until automated unit test coverage is fairly high before considering running autoformatting across an entire codebase.
 And when doing so, be aware that this will essentially discard the existing git history and lose track of who wrote which code when (git blame, etc).
 This is a pretty steep trade-off.
-I personally don't value git history that much so I have my own point where I'm OK running an autoformatter on a whole codebase, just be sure to understand the trade offs when making this decision.
+I personally don't value git history that much so I have my own point where I'm OK running an autoformatter on a whole codebase, just be sure to understand the trade-offs when making this decision.

 If you do have valuable history in git that you don't want to mess up, another strategy to consider is file-by-file extraction of code into a set that is autoformatted and a set that is left untouched.

 ## Linting

 `eslint` and particularly [eslint-stats](https://www.npmjs.com/package/eslint-stats) can be helpful guides.
-However, due to concerns about adding bugs in untested code, I don't actually recommend changing the code based on eslint warnings/errors until after you have unit tests coverage.
+However, due to concerns about adding bugs in untested code, I don't recommend changing the code based on eslint warnings/errors until after you have unit tests coverage.
 These can help identify troublesome areas in the code, but don't go into the codebase and fix eslint issues throughout without unit test coverage.

 ## A side note about promises